UniversalScalableFirmware/documentation/source/2_universal_payload.rst

 Overview
 ----------

-   Most modern platforms rely on system Firmware to initialize the hardware and launch an Operating System (OS).
+   Most modern platforms rely on system firmware to initialize the hardware and launch an Operating System (OS).
 The system firmware is responsible for initializing the platform hardware including CPU and other silicon functional blocks, detecting and initializing the memory subsystem, boot media initialization and setting up hardware abstractions for use by the operating systems.

-   While newer architectural enhancements (e.g. - PCI, PCIe, USB, etc.) are developed at an industrial scale, there are vendor specific micro-architectural enhancements that happens at a much faster pace.
+   While newer architectural enhancements such as PCI, PCIe, and USB are developed at an industrial scale, there are vendor specific micro-architectural enhancements that happens at a much faster pace.
    Silicon vendors differentiate through these microarchitectural